 The site is fairly easy to get around, and will probably take you 1-2 hours.

-Prices: Adult: NIS 21; Child: NIS 9, and senior citizens get a 50% discount.
+Prices (correct at the time of publishing): Adult: NIS 29; Child: NIS 15, and senior citizens get a 50% discount.
 There are group discounts.